“What is customer service to you?” is a question often asked when interviewing customer service agents.

 Why Employers Ask: “What is Customer Service to You?”

 There’s a good reason why employers ask this question.
 First, they want to know what you think is a good customer service definition and what customer service is to you.

 Customer service covers a wide scope, and there are several types of customer service.
-For many, customer service includes any interaction you may have with your customer–from answering their questions via chat to following up after a purchase.
+For many, customer service includes any interaction you may have with your customer–from answering their questions via chat to following up after purchase.

-Another reason why they ask what is customer service to you because it will give them a good idea what your attitude and work ethics would be like when you work for them.
+Another reason why they ask what is customer service to you because it will give them a good idea of what your attitude and work ethics would be like when you work for them.

 It’s not enough to have good customer service skills.
 It’s equally important for business owners to know that customer service work means something to you, because it will spell the difference between employees simply doing their job to those that will go above and beyond, and the latter is an important quality when it comes to customer service jobs.